0yech/pylios_bot/README.md

 # pylios_bot (DEPRECATED)
 Elsword Europe's official bot used for Mr.Mrs Elios contests.
+Mr.Mrs Elios events were contests where players were given a theme and had to come up with an outfit accordingly.
+Members of Elsword's staff would then be the judges

-It currently shouldn't be used without any major modifications.
+/!\ this project shouldn't be used without any major modifications.

 Current issues -

 - Too many users applying at once may cause a crash.
-- Uses slash commands in a now very old and outdated way.
+- Bot allows slash commands but in a now very old and outdated way.

 Elsword Europe's official Discord : https://discord.gg/elswordeurope